justmirr/practice-projects/foundation-recap-python/README.md

 # foundation-recap-python

-This repository contains practice examples that recap foundational skills essential for GenAI solutioning and building FastAPI microservices.
+This directory contains practice examples that recap foundational skills essential for GenAI solutioning and building FastAPI microservices.

 Each part focuses on a specific concept, and culminates in a mock FastAPI app that brings everything together.